Rashminaik18/trial/README.md

 # trial
-This is my trial git repository
+This is my trial git repositor
+Author-Rashmi Naik